Testicular Cancer: The Basics

 - Chemotherapy: Chemotherapy may be used after surgery to kill any remaining cancer cells and prevent recurrence.
 In some cases, high dose chemotherapy is given followed by an autologous stem cell transplant.

 This article is a basic guide to testicular cancer.
-You can learn more about testicular cancer and treatment by using the links below.
+Learn more about testicular cancer.